maikaisogawa/dashi-scale-hackathon/README.md

 # file descriptions

-this file is your weekly scraped deals that will be sent to Dashi for steeping.
-Dashi will review the deals and pick the ones that may be most relevant to your investment thesis.
+"scraped-data.txt"
+this file will be continuously updated with inbound deal information from multiple sources.

+"gather.py"
+this agent takes the data from scraped-data.txt and extracts the startups and companies.